NASA and the Greek Gods go way back — all the way back to the early space missions named after Mercury and Apollo.

 - Pictures from Mariner 9 revealed that Nix Olympica (thought to be the highest point on Mars via telescope) was not just a big mountain, but a massive volcano on Mars that dominated an area 600 km (370 miles) wide.

-- Olympus Mons is nearly around 2.5 times the height of Mount Everest above sea level, and has a total elevation almost 26 km (16 miles) high.
+- Olympus Mons is nearly around 2.5 times the height of Mount Everest above sea level and has a total elevation of about 26 km (16 miles) high.

 1989: Olympus-1 Satellite launched